 The primary objective of the Group's capital management policy is to ensure that debt and equity capital are mobilized efficiently to support business objectives and maximize shareholder value.
-The Group establishes the appropriate capital structure for each business line that properly reflects its credit rating and allows it the financial flexibility, while providing it sufficient cushion to absorb cyclical industry risks.
-The Group will manage its capital structure and make adjustments to it, in light of changes in economic decisions.
+The Group establishes the appropriate capital structure for each business line that properly reflects its credit rating and allows it the financial flexibility, while providing sufficient cushion to absorb cyclical industry risks.
+The Group manages its capital structure and make adjustments to it, in light of changes in economic decisions.

-The Group's sources of capital include all the components of the equity totaling \$\mathbb{P}\$13.47 billion and \$\mathbb{P}\$12.70 billion as of December 31, 2016 and 2015, respectively.
+The Group's sources of capital include all the components of the equity totaling $\mathbb{P}14,309.95$ million and $\mathbb{P}13,465.97$ million as of December 31, 2017 and 2016, respectively.